seamusdemora/PiFormulae/FileShare.md

     directory mask = 0700
     force user = pi

-The default `smb.conf` provided with Raspbian contains a number of settings that, frankly, I don't understand.
-Some of these settings are due to Samba's heritage as a Windows file server; some are due to other mysteries that I have not investigated (likely I never will).
-Rather than wade through that bog here, I'll recommend two alternatives:

-1. I've prepared and tested [a minimal `smb.conf` file that you can download here](seamus_smb.conf) for use on your system.
-All I can promise is that it works on my RPi and Mac as of when this was written.
-Note that the `Domains` and `Misc` sections in this file are completely "commented out".
-I considered removing these sections, but left them in after considering the fact that some Windows users might follow this recipe  :0
-2. The Samba project has a current configuration guide to [Setting up Samba as a Standalone Server](https://wiki.samba.org/index.php/Setting_up_Samba_as_a_Standalone_Server).
-You should consult this guide if you want to work through the configuration in a proper way.
+The default `smb.conf` in Raspbian contains a number of settings that are not clear to me.
+Rather than wade through that, consider downloading and using this [minimal `smb.conf` file](seamus_smb.conf).
+As of this writing, it works on my RPi and supports my Mac client.
+Alternatively, refer to the Samba project's configuration guide to [Setting up Samba as a Standalone Server](https://wiki.samba.org/index.php/Setting_up_Samba_as_a_Standalone_Server).

-I will mention one other item from the configuration file: the `[homes]` directive under the `Share Definitions` section implements a feature that you may find useful. __If enabled, `/home/pi` is exported as a Samba share!__ Of course this only works if you log in as the `pi` user (as we do here).
-I've not enabled it as I'm not sure of the security implications, and wouldn't use it often.
-You may enable it by uncommenting the appropriate lines in `smb.conf`, beginning with the `[homes]` directive.
+One other item from the configuration file: the `[homes]` directive under the `Share Definitions` section implements a feature that you may find useful. __If enabled, `/home/pi` is exported as a Samba share!__ This only works if you log in as the `pi` user (as we do here).
+It's not enabled here, but you may enable it by uncommenting the appropriate lines in `smb.conf`, beginning with the `[homes]` directive.

-Complete any edits you wish to make in `smb.conf`, verify that the backup file you created earlier is still in place, and save the edited file to `etc/samba/smb.conf`
+To use this configuration file, complete any edits you wish to make in `smb.conf`, verify that the backup file you created earlier is still in place, and save the edited file to `etc/samba/smb.conf`

 #### 3.b Add the user `pi` to Samba's password database file

 When we mount the exported Samba share, we'll authenticate as user `pi`.
 Samba knows nothing of `pi`'s password under Raspbian, so we'll need to create a password using `smbpasswd`.
 I'd recommend you use the same password in Samba that you use in Raspbian, but that's not required.
 Add `pi`'s Samba password as follows:

-    pi@raspberrypi3b:~ $ sudo smbpasswd -a pi
+    $ sudo smbpasswd -a pi
     New SMB password:
     Retype new SMB password: